 Tricuspid atresia is a type of heart disease that is present at birth (congenital heart disease), in which the tricuspid heart valve is missing or abnormally developed.
 The defect blocks blood flow from the right atrium to the right ventricle.

 Normally, blood flows from the body into the right atrium, then through the tricuspid valve to the right ventricle and on to the lungs.
 If the tricuspid valve does not open, the blood cannot flow from the right atrium to the right ventricle.
-Because of the problem with the tricuspid valve, blood ultimately cannot enter the lungs, where it must go to pick up oxygen (becomes oxygenated).
+Because of the problem with the tricuspid valve, blood ultimately cannot enter the lungs.
+This is where it must go to pick up oxygen (becomes oxygenated).